 Ask your loved one how they feel about the situation, don’t assume.

 12. Listen.
 Practice good listening.
 It’s about the patient.
 Be supportive.
 Give them space to unpack what they are going thru and don’t put your stuff on them.
 Let them be selfish for a while.

 Let them find their silver linings reflected in your loving support.
-These journeys are not just about a single wayward cell that went rogue or an autoimmune system that hiccupped & stumbled…we are here to learn and to grow.
+These journeys are not just about a single wayward cell that went rogue or an autoimmune system that hiccupped & stumbled…as souls we are here to learn and to grow.
 Sometimes the best lessons are hiding in the most painful, Godawful, strangest places.
 Let the patient unpack it.

 . . .